cyberweave-hub/DSA_in_JAVA/Graph.md

 # Step-by-step Implementation of Graph.

-## 1. Define a Graph node and test its working
+## 1. Define a Graph node and test its working.

 A graph node contains a label and its adjacency list.
 We use ArrayList for representing adjacency list.